noahgibbs/self_conscious_dgd/03_SettingUpDGD.md

 Windows 10 also has a specific telnet feature which can be enabled.
 Google for "Windows 10: Enabling Telnet Client."
 Your own version of windows might have some system version of telnet as well.

-## What Is the Kernel Library?
+## What is the Kernel Library?

-DGD has a bunch of weird, interesting features.
-Many of them require a bunch of extra infrastructure to manage properly.
+DGD has a bunch of weird, interesting features like atomic functions and persistence.
+They require a bunch of extra infrastructure to manage properly.
 You can build it all yourself.
 Or you can use a structure that handles it.
-There are a lot of possible structures that ***could*** handle it, and DGD would like you to be able to use any of them.
+There are a lot of possible structures that ***could*** handle it, and the base DGD language would like you to be able to use any of them.

 But there's a specific, common way to handle most of it that you can just put in place and use.
 It's called the Kernel Library (or Kernellib or Kernel MUDLib.)
+It divides objects into inheritable versus cloneable by their path for persistence, and defines an atomic-friendly error handling method.
+It adds permissions and users on top of raw DGD, which doesn't really have those.
+It adds some "standard library" sorts of functionality which you ***could*** build for yourself but it's nice not to have to.

+There are a few reasons you might not want to use the Kernel Library, but normally you would.
+It's a bit like the C standard library, which can be removed entirely for tiny embedded processors.
+Despite that, 99.9% of everybody just uses it without a second thought.
+We ***like*** conventions and we ***like*** a standard library.

+The Kernel Library [exists on its own in deprecated form](https://github.com/dworkin/kernellib).
+There is also a [separate fork maintained by Raymond Jennings](https://github.com/shentino/kernellib).
+But the author's latest work on it is as part of the Cloud Server.

+## What is the Cloud Server?

+The Kernel Library is designed to be extremely stable.
+It's like an operating system interface &mdash; changes to it are rare and its interfaces are kept intentionally as simple as possible to avoid changing often.
+Those interfaces are often inconvenient, but convenience is simply not as high a priority.
+You could say all of this about the Linux API for all the same reasons.
+Libc (the C language standard library) is similar that way too.
+It is a low-level capability-based interface that should almost never break existing code.

+The Kernel is also designed to require no direct modification.
+You might upgrade to a later version eventually.
+But when you're using it, it calls hooks into other parts of your application.
+It's a library, not an example application.

+The Cloud Server is different.
+It's built on top of the Kernel Library.
+But it includes a web server, an LPC parser designed for building LPC-on-top-of-LPC, various data structures and iterators and other standard library stuff.
+In the past it has included a little bit of text-game content.
+It's intended to be a playground and showroom for some of DGD's more interesting features.
+But it changes occasionally.
+Some of its features may require modification to be useful for you.
+You might find yourself forking (copying and modifying) from some of the base parts of the Cloud Library.

+It's not an OS interface.
+It's not really a standard library, though it contains useful general-purpose code.

-There's also a closely-related later version called the Cloud Server which is the Kernel Library plus some extra functionality.
-Most of this book assumes you're happy using the Kernel Library or the Cloud Server.
+Most of this book assumes you're happy using the Kernel Library and/or the Cloud Server.
 There will be a chapter toward the end that explains what raw DGD is like without it.

+In the tutorial, you'll clone the Cloud Server and use it.
+But mostly you'll be using the Kernel Library.

+Why clone the whole Cloud Server, then?
+Because it's small and it has a few useful extra changes.
+It's also the most up-to-date version of the Kernel Library.
+And if you decide to poke around inside it, it can show you a lot about how to use the Kernel Library.
+Sample code for DGD is hard to find and the Cloud Library is a high-quality source of examples written by the author of DGD.